particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 **is (Test Operation):** Select a comparison based on a dropdown menu with options: greater, less than, equals, greater or equal, less or equal

-**Comparison Value:** The value that you are comparing with your Spark.function result.
+**Comparison Value:** The value that you are comparing with your Particle.function result.

 #### Ingredients